jonnymind/SIRPAS/Base_System/Combat/Advanced_Combat.md

 * *Damage type*: subtype of damage caused by the manoeuvre.
 * *Damage*: Amount of damage caused by a successful contest.
 Here, SM stands for Success Margin.
+* *Limited*: manouvres that can be used only with a subset of the weapons used by this style.
 * *Condition*: Special conditions applied by a success.
 If in parenthesis, the condition is applied only in special cases, otherwise it’s always applied on success.
-* *Limited*: manouvres that can be used only with a subset of the weapons used by this style.

-Conditions can be one of the following:

-* *Wound*: A success causes an immediate wound — the seriousness of the wound being described here or in the skill description.
-* *Block*: the target is grappled or anyhow blocked.
-The description of the skill will specified wether the attacker is blocked too.
-* *Stun X*: the target is stun for a count X of turns, giving it a modifier of -2 to any action.
-* *Fall*: The target falls on the ground, and is “grounded” for the next turn.
-* *Disarm*: The target loses its weapon.
-* *Cripple*: A limb of the target is crippled and becomes impaired.
-All actions requiring that limb receives a -4 modifier.
-If the crippled limb is a leg, 4-legged animals reduce their movement to half, bipedal animals (including human) to 1/4.

 Notice that defences might have a damage type and a damage as well: some defence acts as a counter-attack, inflicting damage on success.